Aachen specialties and culinary tips

 Accommodation in Mainz:

 Hotels, apartments and other accommodation in Aachen * You can also book under this link.
-We definitely have the INNside at Melia * A comfortable hotel with a parking garage, from which you can easily reach the museums on foot.
+We definitely have the INNside at Melia * stayed overnight in a comfortable hotel with a parking garage from which you can easily reach the museums on foot.
+You can also find accommodation of your choice using these maps:

-Click on the photo and then pin "Aachen specialties" on Pinterest
+Click on the photo and then pin “Eating in Aachen” on Pinterest

 Do you know this?